The frighten’d monarchs come back,

 The rebel gaily adjusting his throat to the rope-noose!

-(I stood very near you old man when cool and indifferent, but trembling with age and your unheal’d wounds, you mounted the scaffold.)
+When cool and indifferent, but trembling with age and your unheal’d wounds, you mounted the scaffold.)

 Not for nothing have the indomitable heads of the earth been always ready to fall for liberty,

-All the brave, strong men—devoted, hardy men— who’ve forward sprung in freedom’s help, all years, all lands.
+All the brave strong men—devoted, hardy men—who’ve forward sprung in freedom’s help, all years, all lands,

 All these things bear fruits—and they are good.